whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

+*** after first period ***
   - [] add the bios load text overlay

-*** after first period ***
+  - [x] saving files to disk and loading from source is still a bad ux
   - [] switching from ac local to ac production while the user is logged in should somehow remain compatible
   - [] draw an alternative dom based hud at smaller resolutions...
   - [] add linked list of user pieces to profile pages
   - [] fix index.js meta parsing logic so it works across the board for all sources of mjs modules and all lisp modules, 💛 perhaps by running sources through a pre-processor endpoint builder function 💛
   - [] suppress top-level function warnings in vscode
   - [🧡] title of documentation doesn't change when clicking with the tab open
   - [] design piano keys activity for tuesday
   + Done
   - [x] design colored bars activity for thursday
   - [x] should all top-level functions be auto-exported if they exist, based on a whitelist?
   - [c] fix tape
   - [x] mute socket connection logs (bad for class)
   - [x] make sure logging in works via the extension

 *** class -> user list ***
   - [x] joelle -> @joelle